BradHutchings/Mmojo-Server/deploy/500-OpenClaw/13-Download-Mmojo-Server-from-Hugging-Face.md

 sudo apt install -y libvulkan-dev glslc vulkan-tools
 ```

+**Future:** Find client libraries to install rather than developer tools.

 ---
 ### Download Models
 Download models.
 These may take 20 minutes or so to download.